 The myth says that the men who packed themselves aboard the early 18s where all working men who spent their days in manual labour around the harbour’s waters and shoreline of the Harbour.
 The reality seems to be different, and probably healthier.
 The 18 Footer sailors were not all the wild men of myth.
 Just as with the earlier Open Boats, the 18 Footer sailors came from a wide range of backgrounds.
 The men who “swung” from the gunwales included labourers and football players, but they shared the course and the boats with rowers from elite private schools and successful owners and skippers who did gardening and needlework in their spare time.
 The well known Desdemona was owned by the state government’s top lawyer; others were owned and sailed by public servants.
 Foy’s own brother was a friend of Edward, king of England and owner of the 130′ cutter Britannia.
 Several of the 18 Footer sailors were also accomplished yachtsmen in the Royal clubs.

 Of course, as the case of well known 18 Footer owner Reginald Holmes proved, a respectable appearance could be deceptive.
 In 1935, a freshly-captured tiger shark in a Sydney aquarium vomited up a human arm.
-Police investigations revealed that Holmes, a respected churchgoer and boatbuilder, used his speedboats for cocaine smuggling and was linked to blackmailers, razor gangs, bank thieves, illegal bookmakers, forgers, and small-time crooks, including the former owner of the arm.
+The police investigations into what became known as the “Shark Arm Murder” revealed that Holmes, a respected churchgoer and boatbuilder, used his speedboats for cocaine smuggling and was linked to blackmailers, razor gangs, bank thieves, illegal bookmakers, forgers, and small-time crooks, including the former owner of the arm.
 Holmes became involved in searches for bodies and a four-hour high-speed powerboat chase before he shot himself, only to survive.
 He was soon found shot dead in his own car; it’s been alleged that under threats from underworld figures, he took out a contract for his own murder – a crime for which another 18 Footer sailor was charged and acquitted.

 Meanwhile, on the water the 18 Footers were attracting almost as much attention as the Shark Arm Murder.
 In 1933 up to 30 boats raced weekly at the Sydney Flying Squadron, with a smaller but healthy fleet in Brisbane and a scattering of boats in West Australia and North Queensland.
 But the era of huge rigs and huge crews was coming to an end.